Last Updated on July 12, 2023 by bethrmartin

 12. A Colorful Mural

-A concrete patio with steps has been painted with a brightly colored abstract mural.
+A concrete patio with steps in Savannah, GA has been painted with a brightly colored abstract mural.
 A reddish dog is smiling in the middle.

 When it comes to cheap patio floor ideas, it doesn’t get much more fun than paint!